 They won't likely expect this response — first, because you agreed to their request, and second, because you've proposed closing today.

 To achieve the two goals above, reps must ask prospects probing questions.
 Effective salespeople focus on closing a sale as soon as a conversation begins.
 Through a series of questions, they develop desire in the client and eliminate purchase objections.

 One can even close the sale in the form of a question, which allows the rep to address outstanding objections while gaining a commitment at the same time.

 For example: “In your opinion, does what I am offering solve your problem?”

-The question allows you to discover whether the prospect is sold on your product while keeping the door open for further selling.
-If the answer is ‘no’ it remains their opinion (not yet the truth), thereby allowing you to continue to sell.
-If the answer is ‘yes,’ then signing on the dotted line is the next step.
+This question lets you know if the prospect is sold on your product while keeping the door open for further selling.
+If the answer is “no,” it remains their opinion (not yet the truth), allowing you to continue selling.
+If the answer is “yes,” then signing on the dotted line is the next step.

 Here's another question close: “Is there any reason why we can't proceed with the shipment?"

 This question asks either for closure or more information about why the customer isn’t quite convinced.
 It’s a win-win.